Equivalent Service Sample Clauses

 Equivalent Service.
 It is Grantee's general policy that all residential dwelling units in the Franchise Area have equivalent availability to Cable Service from Grantee's Cable System under nondiscriminatory rates and reasonable terms and conditions.
 Grantee shall not arbitrarily refuse to provide Cable Service to any Person within its Franchise Area, provided that Grantee is authorized to activate the upgraded system node by node.

 Equivalent Service.
-Except as otherwise provided in this Section VIII, it is the City's general policy that all residential, commercial and industrial establishments, serviceable dwelling units, and multiple dwelling unit addresses in the Operator’s Service Area have equivalent service availability from the Operator's System under rates established in accordance with federal law and reasonable terms and conditions.
-The Operator shall not arbitrarily refuse to provide Cable Service to any Person within its Service Area provided such Persons have fulfilled their obligations to the Operator including, but not limited to timely payment of bills.
+It is the City's general policy that all residential, commercial and industrial establishments, serviceable dwelling units, and multiple dwelling unit addresses in the Operator’s Agreement Area have equivalent service availability from the Operator's System under rates established in accordance with federal law and reasonable terms and conditions.
+The Operator shall not arbitrarily refuse to provide Service to any Person within its Agreement Area provided such Persons have fulfilled their obligations to the Operator including, but not limited to timely payment of bills.

 Equivalent Service.
 Grantee shall not arbitrarily refuse to provide Cable Service to any Person within its Franchise Area.